Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Understanding Seizures, Fits, and Blackouts

 A seizure, fit, blackout, staring spell, sudden jerk, or unexplained loss of awareness should be evaluated carefully.
-Some events are epileptic seizures, while others may be fainting, low sugar, heart rhythm problems, panic episodes, sleep-related events, functional neurological episodes, or other medical problems.
+Some events are epileptic seizures, while others may be fainting, low blood sugar, heart rhythm problems, panic episodes, sleep-related events, functional neurological episodes, or other medical problems.

 Quick Check: What Kind of Episode Happened?

-Patients or families may report:
+Patients or family members may report:

-• First-time seizure
+• A first-time seizure

 • Recurrent fits